-All pools and clubs have a dress code in Las Vegas, and if you don't follow it, you will be turned away.
+All pools and clubs have a dress code in Las Vegas.
+If you don't follow it, you will be turned away.
 You will then waste time returning to your room to change.
-We’ve written an Ultimate Guide to the Las Vegas Dress Code; just click here to learn more.

 What about Holidays/Fight Weekends?

-Holidays and fight weekends can be tricky, especially at the more popular EDM and Hip-Hop Clubs.
-Many of the high demand places eliminate the Guest List so you will have to buy tickets, get a table, or pay the crazy cover price via general admission.
-Even on big weekends, the mid-level clubs still need help filling the room, so usually you can find some free list at the deal clubs.
+Holidays and fight weekends can be tricky, especially at the more popular EDM Clubs, Latin Nights, Roof Top Clubs, Night Pool Parties, and Hip-Hop Clubs.
+Many high-demand places eliminate the list, so you will have to buy tickets, get a table, or pay the crazy cover price via general admission.
+Even on big weekends, the mid-level clubs still need help filling the room, so usually, you can find some free lists at the deal clubs.

 Where Do I Go to Get in the List Line?

 Every club and pool has a different setup, but that setup will change depending on the artist on certain events.
-The best thing to do is look for signage or ask a security guard or your promoter and they will tell you exactly where to go.
+The best thing to do is look for signage, ask a security guard or your promoter, and they will tell you exactly where to go.

-Keep in mind the workers at the club are working in a high-pressure environment, so being respectful is important.
-We have seen it on many occasions where people pregame in the room or come to a club after a long day at the pool and they are intoxicated.
-The club reserves the right not to let anybody in who has been over-served and trust us, they will not let you in.
-Like all clubs in Vegas, there is a security checkpoint and you will have to empty your pockets and get scanned by a metal detector.
-Use common sense and you will be fine.
+Keep in mind the employees at the clubs are working in a high-pressure environment, so being respectful is important.
+We have seen it on many occasions when people pregame in the room or come to a club after a long day at the pool intoxicated.
+The club reserves the right not to let anybody in who has been over-served, and trust us; they will not let you in.
+Like all clubs in Vegas, there is a security checkpoint, and you will have to empty your pockets and get scanned by a metal detector.
+Use common sense, and you will be fine.